Recommended models

 Codex works best with the models listed above.

-If you’re authenticating Codex with an API key, you can also point Codex at any model and provider that supports either the Chat Completions or Responses APIs to fit your specific use case.
+You can also point Codex at any model and provider that supports either the Chat Completions or Responses APIs to fit your specific use case.